redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 different definitions.
-However in the world of RPM Packages this is literally a `chroot`_ environment such that you are creating a filesystem hierarchy in a new "fake" root directory much in the way these contents can be laid down upon an actual system's filesystem and not violate it's integrity.
+However in the world of RPM Packages this is literally a `chroot`_ environment such that you are creating a filesystem hierarchy in a new "fake" root directory much in the way these contents can be laid down upon an actual system's filesystem and not violate its integrity.
 Imagine this much in the same way that you would imagine creating the contents for a `tarball`_ such that it would be expanded at the root (/) directory of an existing system as this is effectively what RPM will do at a certain point during an